-Note: If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.
+Note:If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.

 When analyzing the Washington State CMV crash situation 94% of our crashes are caused by driver error and not equipment.
 Since this is the majority of our crashes, the CVEB has implemented what is called the "3, 2, 1 approach to CMV inspections".
 Every stop of a CMV begins as a driver only inspection unless obvious defects are observed.
 As the officer conducts the inspection it will change to a walk-around inspection when an equipment violation is observed.
-If the officer observes more than two equipment violations or any one major equipment violation the inspection and helps our officers use their time addressing the issues most likely to cause a crash in Washington State.
+If the officer observes more than two equipment violations or any one major equipment violation the inspection changes to a full inspection.
+By using this philosophy, the carriers ability to maintain their equipment dictates the level of inspection and helps our officers use their time addressing the issues most likely to cause a crash in Washington State.
 In the eCVSP the goal set by Congress based on the 2004/2005 minimum activities is 135,640.
 Based on our vacancy rate and other changes in how we report our activities to FMCSA we are requesting the total activities be reduced to 115,000.
 Since the implementation of the 2004/2005 minimum activities our officers have increased their inspection activity from 89,693 in CY2016 to 102,229 inspections during the FY2017 grant performance period.
 We expect to continue to build on this success during the FY2018 grant performance period.